 - Press Windows + R, type “inetcpl.cpl” in the dialogue box, and press Enter.

 - Now select the tab of connections and click LAN Settings.

 - Now you should either enable or disable the proxy server according to the environment you are in.

-Another scenario where you might experience this error message is where you are trying to access a private address while connected to a public network.
-Site address such as ‘192.168.1.8’ etc. usually corresponds to a private address which is only accessible in private networks.
+Another scenario where you might experience this error message is when you are trying to access a private address while connected to a public network.
+Site address such as ‘192.168.1.8’ etc. usually corresponds to a private address that is only accessible in private networks.

 Make sure that the address you are trying to access is not bound because of networks.
 If it is, make sure that you connect to the proper network and then try accessing it again.

 In addition to the above solutions you should also try the following workarounds:

 - Try accessing the website on another network with a different ISP.

 - Try accessing the site using another browser.
 If everything works perfectly in the other browser, it signifies that there are issues with your browser and you can go ahead and either reset or reinstall it.

 - Try in the incognito tab.
 This will help troubleshoot whether your browser add-ons are responsible for the error you are experiencing.